LiamGoodacre/optics-talk/cats.md

 A *category* in which every *hom* is a proper *type* is called 'locally small'.

-When the *hom* are proper *types*, it means that specific *arrows* correspond with terms in and *arrow* composition can be written as a function.
+When the *hom* are proper *types*, it means that each *arrow* in the *hom* corresponds with a term in a type; and *arrow* composition can be implemented by a function.

+Though whether or not such terms are easily expressible or even possible in Haskell is a separate issue.

 ## Hom - Continued